Nancy Pelosi's power play to delay the Senate impeachment trial could backfire and play into Trump's hands

 - House Speaker Nancy Pelosi's plan to stall President Donald Trump's impeachment trial has been hailed by some as a tactical triumph that could force concessions from Republicans.

-- But Republicans will likely portray the move as another example of obstructionism and gridlock typical of a hated Washington elite.
+- But Republicans will most likely portray the move as another example of obstructionism and gridlock typical of a Washington elite.

-- Polls show that Republican attacks on the Democrat impeachment strategy as a waste of time may be working.

-- A December 3 poll by Firehouse Strategies shows that many voters in swing states like Michigan, Pennsylvania and Wisconsin oppose the process.
+- The Trump campaign has already spent millions on digital ads portraying impeachment as a plot by Democrats born of narrow partisan goals.

 - Visit Business Insider's homepage for more stories.

-Pelosi claims that, until Republicans reveal the format of the trial, she could delay sending the articles of impeachment to the Senate.
+Pelosi says that until Republicans reveal the format of the trial, she could delay sending the articles of impeachment to the Senate.

-She says this is to counter the unfairness of Senate majority leader Mitch McConnell working with the White House to skew the trial in Trump's favor.
+Her purported goal is to counter the unfairness of Senate Majority Leader Mitch McConnell working with the White House to skew the trial in Trump's favor.

-Some top Democrats and pundits argue that that a delay is Trump's worst nightmare.
+Some top Democrats and pundits argue that a delay is Trump's worst nightmare.

-By delaying the trial, so they argue, Trump's credibility will be further eroded by a steady stream of new information about his now well-documented push for Ukraine to investigate Joe Biden and his son.
+By delaying the trial, so they argue, Trump's credibility will be further eroded by a steady stream of new information about his now well-documented push for Ukraine to investigate political rivals.

 Democrats, in this scenario, will gain valuable leverage to extract concessions from Senate Republicans on the terms of the trial.